FindMySchool LogoFindMySchool

 There is also an evident emphasis on student voice and responsibility.
 The school describes three student leadership routes, including a student council (with representation from Year 7 through Year 13) and an Anti Bullying Ambassadors group.
 It also notes holding the Bronze Diana Award for Anti Bullying, which gives a concrete point of reference for families who want to see anti bullying work formalised rather than left to ad hoc initiatives.

 Swanwick Hall School is a secondary with a sixth form, so the picture splits into two performance stories, GCSE and A level.
-The GCSE profile is the area that will concern some families most, because the dataset suggests outcomes below England average overall and weaker progress indicators, even while the school performs competitively within its immediate local context.
+The GCSE profile is the area that will concern some families most, because the figures suggest outcomes below England average overall and weaker progress indicators, even while the school performs competitively within its immediate local context.

 Rankings provide an accessible shorthand for what this means in context.
-Ranked 2,837th in England and 3rd in Alfreton for GCSE outcomes, this places the school below England average overall (FindMySchool ranking based on official data).
-The ranking percentile aligns with that picture, indicating performance in the lower tier nationally.
+Ranked 3,730th out of 3,895 schools in England for GCSE academic outcomes, with an overall GCSE ranking of 3,266th out of 3,688, this places the school below England average overall (FindMySchool ranking based on official data).
+Locally, it ranks 4th among secondary schools in Alfreton.

 How to interpret this as a parent: GCSE indicators suggest a school that is still consolidating consistency in classroom practice, behaviour systems, and attendance expectations, all of which directly affect outcomes.
 Sixth form outcomes suggest a provision that can work well for motivated students who use the academic mentoring and course guidance effectively, even if it is not an elite results engine.